Based in | Germany |

 How secure is Mailbox.org?

 Mailbox.org is a very secure service.
-They use HTTPS (TLS/SSL) along with PFS to protect communications between your devices and their servers.
-But they don’t stop there.
-As they state on their site:
+It uses HTTPS (TLS/SSL) along with PFS to protect communication between your devices and their servers.
+But it doesn’t stop there.
+As stated on the website:

 In order to rule out any data manipulation by third parties, we were one of the first providers to secure our domain with DNSSEC and DANE/TLSA.
 Moreover, whenever there is an opportunity to increase communication security further, we will do so.
 For example, we use mechanisms such as HSTS, CAA, CSP, MTA-STS and X-XSS to effectively prevent ‘man-in-the-middle’ attacks.
 This helps us make sure that your communication with our servers via SSL/TLS is truly secure.